jointakahe/takahe/docs/contributing.rst

 -----------------

-We have linters, typechecking and formatters enabled for the project; ensure these are set up locally by running `pre-commit install`, otherwise your pull request will fail its testing phase.
+We have linters, typechecking and formatters enabled for the project; ensure these are set up locally by running `python3 -m pre_commit install`, otherwise your pull request will fail its testing phase.

 Comment anything weird, unusual or complicated; if in doubt, leave a comment.